Keeping the “Life” in “Life Sciences”

 Advocating for Student Choice

-No animal should be made to suffer in order for a student to obtain a good education.
+No animal should be made to suffer for a student to obtain a good education.

 Through our Compassionate Humane Options in Classroom Education (CHOICE) initiative, NAVS encourages legislators in states lacking student choice measures to consider introducing legislation that would allow students to choose a humane dissection tool.